-- (5) The appointment of a member shall be by instrument in writing. - (6) The Regulator may resign his office by letter addressed to the President. - (7) A member, other than the Regulator, may resign his office by letter addressed to the Regulator who shall immediately cause it to be forwarded to the President. - (8) The resignation of the Regulator shall take effect from the date of receipt of his letter of resignation by the President, and in the case of a member, other than the Regulator, by the Regulator. - (9) The salaries and allowances of the Regulator and other members shall be determined by the Minister, subject to the approval of Parliament. - (10) All expenses incurred by the Office for the purposes of this Act shall be a charge on the Consolidated Fund.
+- 11. (1) The Regulator shall be appointed for a term of four years and is eligible for reappointment, except that he shall not serve more than two consecutive terms. - (2) A person who has served as the Regulator for two consecutive terms shall not be eligible to become a member. - (3) The appointment of a member shall be for a term not exceeding four years and a member is eligible for reappointment, except that he shall not serve more than two consecutive terms. - (4) The appointment of a member shall be by instrument in writing. - (5) The Regulator may resign his office by letter addressed to the President. - (6) A member, other than the Regulator, may resign his office by letter addressed to the Regulator who shall immediately cause it to be forwarded to the President. - (7) The resignation of the Regulator shall take effect from the date of receipt of his letter of resignation by the President, and in the case of a member, other than the Regulator, by the Regulator. - (8) The salaries and allowances of the Regulator and other members shall be determined by the Salaries Review Commission. - (9) All expenses incurred by the Office for the purposes of this Act shall be a charge on the Consolidated Fund.